nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

-Byu is a desktop app for managing your tasks, optimized for use via a Graphical User Interface (GUI).
+Byu is a desktop app for managing your tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ## Notes about the command format